hitalo1996/testeREADME/README.md

  <img src="mobile-design.jpg" alt="Application demo" />
 </p>

-To get the IP address locations, you will use IPify's IP Geolocation API.
-And to generate the map, the LeafletJS API will be used
+To get the IP address locations, the IPify IP Geolocation API will be used.
+And to generate the map, the LeafletJS API

 Users should be able to: